 MARKS IP Law Firm represents a wide variety of cases.
 Regardless of the nature of your case, our attorney will represent you with professionalism and passion.

-Followings are examples of achievements for domestic trademark litigations to which we are entrusted.
+The followings are examples of achievements for domestic trademark litigations to which we are entrusted.

 Trademark Litigation / Judicial action

 Our attorney, Masaki MIKAMI, on behalf of a Japanese confectionery company, initiated a trademark infringement lawsuit at the Osaka District Court and consequently succeeded in awarding damages exceeding JPY 51 million (approximately USD 500,000) for trademark infringement which ranks as the highest damages ruled by the Japan High Court (2013).

 Landmark decision at the Supreme Court of Japan